 Students who have already gone through the DSS intake process and been provided accommodations by LWTech may find the following resources helpful.
 These directions and resources will not apply to students who have not yet followed the "Get Started" steps listed above for DSS Services.

 Students must request disability accommodations quarterly for each course they wish to receive accommodations for.
-Please note that accomodations are not provided retroactively, so it is important that you submit your request as early as possible each quarter.
+Please note that accommodations are not provided retroactively, so it is important that you submit your request as early as possible each quarter.
 This process is typically available 2-3 weeks prior to the following quarter start.

 Alternative Testing is a group of academic accommodations approved by DSS for students who are eligible.